servicecatalog/documentation/GettingStarted.md

 * Register yourself and assign you to the subscription once it is ready to be used.

-* You can check in SOC the instantiated OpenStack resources once the sample service has started, and use them for further actions.
+* As soon as the subscription is created (no longer pending), a new instance is created inside the SOC.
+You can check for it in SOC, and use it for further actions.